luyadev/luya/docs/guide/app-security.md

 ## Email verification

 With enabling of {{luya\admin\Module::$emailVerification}} the user can not change its e-mail until the verification code (which has been sent to the current email) has been entered.
-This makes it impossiable to overtake the current account and also not to lock yourself out by entering a wrong email.
+This makes it harder to overtake the current account and also not to lock yourself out by entering a wrong email.

 ```php
 'admin' => [